leancodepl/app-rating/README.md

 In the current version of this package, you're not able to have a strong impact on how the dialogs look and how the flow works.
 You can apply your own texts and labels into `showStarDialog` and `showSingleAnswerDialog` methods.
 But at this moment, that's it.

+## Requirements
+**Note:** Debuging this on the emulators or the simulators will not provide the faithful experience of production environment.

+### Android
+- Android 5 or higher
+- Google Play Store must be installed.

+### iOS
+Requires iOS version 10.3

 ## Guidelines

 While the `AppRating` instance shares the `in_app_review` interface with the `requestReview()` method, it is not recommended to use this method directly.
 App store guidelines are typically strict regarding when and how users are asked to leave the reviews.
 Also offering in-app rewards for the reviews is often prohibited.